yungyuc/ynote/nsd/03cpp/cpp.rst

 Separate Compilation Units
 ++++++++++++++++++++++++++

-.. contents:: Contents in the sub-section
-  :local:
-  :depth: 1

 In a larger project, it is common to separate the declaration of functions to header files.
 The code implementing the functions is put in the so-called